Walgreens and Howard University College of Pharmacy

 PGY1 residency programs build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives.
 Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification in pharmacotherapy (i.e., BCPS), and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.

 This residency program provides a postgraduate training to prepare pharmacists for management and leadership for Walgreens specialty stores.
 This program seeks to develop a pharmacist that will be able to partner with any hospital system to provide essential transitional care services.
-This program will also produce a well-rounded professional who will have business acumen, heightened awareness of regulatory issues affecting the practice and experience in providing practical pharmacy education for students.
+This program will also produce a well-rounded professional who will have business acumen, a heightened awareness of regulatory issues affecting pharmacy practice and experience in providing practical pharmacy education for students.

 Residency Learning Opportunities